A Graduate School of Education, Health & Psychology

 Graduates hold teaching positions in universities and colleges, and administrative or research positions in a variety of settings, including foundations, government departments, and international agencies.

-Featured Programs: Economics & Education, Education Policy, Sociology & Education
+Featured Programs: Economics & Education, Education Policy, Politics & Education, Sociology & Education

 With over 16 specific programs, Teachers College integrates science, cognitive studies, psychology, measurement, social-organizational behavior, and evaluation into its curriculum.
 Central to this model is the belief that the scientific knowledge obtained can be used to enhance the educational, adaptive, and communicative capabilities of individuals with impaired abilities across the lifespan.